 Reactions can typically be attributed to kidney overwork.
 Furosemide causes the kidneys to work so hard to remove water from the body that the filtration system breaks down.
 These other drugs can build up within the body, especially as the blood volume drops, and that can lead to secondary overdoses.

 Furosemide can also cause some other drugs to leave the body too quickly, and that can cause health effects as well.
-Someone taking a medication to help with depression, for example, may not get the full impact of that medication while abusing furosemide.
-The abuse may cause the prescription depression medication to leave the body long before it’s had a chance to amend brain chemistry.
+Someone taking a medication to help with depression, for example, may not get the full impact of that medication while misusing furosemide.

-Healing from abuse of furosemide begins with medical detox.
-While simply stopping use and abuse of the drug may seem smart and reasonable, the person who abused the drug may have a tolerance to and need for the medication.
+Healing from misuse of furosemide begins with medical detox.
+While simply stopping use of the drug may seem smart and reasonable, prolonged misuse of the drug may have resulted in the development of tolerance and dependence on the medication.
 Stopping use of the drug rapidly could cause significant health issues.

 In a study of 141,810 people performed via eHealthMe, researchers found that women with pain who take OxyContin and furosemide tend to experience a withdrawal syndrome.
-But anyone who abuses the drug for a long enough period of time could experience problems that benefit from medical detox therapy.
+But anyone who misuses the drug for a long enough period of time could experience problems that benefit from medical detox treatment.

-Someone who abuses the drug may need a longer or shorter taper in order to achieve sobriety.
 Working with a medical professional is key.
-Doctors can monitor how well the body is adjusting to the taper, and they can make the process move more quickly or slowly, depending on how well the body is adjusting.
-Doctors can also watch over how a person is feeling during the medical detox process.
-Someone who experiences severe paranoia or depression during the taper may need a slower process or therapy help.
-When a doctor is involved, that help can be given at the right time.
+Healthcare professionals can also watch over how a person is feeling during the medical detox process.
+Someone who experiences severe paranoia or depression during treatment may need a revised treatment plan.
+When you participate in a medical detox that help can be given at the right time.

-People who abuse furosemide can learn to live without the drug.
-When the medical detox process is complete, there is more work to do.
+People who misuse furosemide can learn to live without the drug.
+When the medical detox process is complete, continued treatment is often recommended.
 While medical detox can help to remove the drug from the tissues of the body, the person’s habits and emotions may continue to call out for the drug.
 The key at this stage of recovery is to help the person build up systems that support a life of sobriety.

 The National Institute on Drug Abuse says that effective treatment for prescription drug abuse begins with therapy that is specific to that type of drug.
-For people who abuse furosemide in concert with another mental health challenge, such as exercise addiction or eating disorders, therapy should address these issues and how they can trigger the abuse of drugs.
+People who misuse furosemide in concert with other substances, or who have co-occurring mental health disorders, such as exercise addiction or eating disorders, would benefit from therapy to address the underlying causes of prescription drug misuse.
 Therapy can also help the person to build habits that support a healthy lifestyle.
 When the urge to pick up drugs appears, the person can have new skills at the ready to deal with those urges, so the risk of relapse drops.

 Support groups can also help to support the sobriety process.
 While there is no specific support group for furosemide abuse, there are support groups that target the abuse of prescription drugs.
 Here, people have an opportunity to talk to and learn from other people who have also struggled with addiction.
-They have a chance to work individually with someone in active recovery.
-They have the chance to engage in social activities with people who are committed to sobriety.
-These are benefits that can be hard to achieve outside of support groups.
-Tapping into them can be a wise way to keep relapses from taking hold.
+They have a chance to work individually with someone in active recovery, to engage in social activities with people who are committed to sobriety, and find a community of peers.